 Dato' Lim is a certified public accountant by profession and is a member of The Malaysian Institute of Certified Public Accountants.
 He started his career with PricewaterhouseCoopers in Kuala Lumpur in 1980 before moving on to the commercial sector.
 Through his involvement as senior management personnel with various companies in Malaysia, Dato' Lim has extensive exposures and experience in diverse industries such as manufacturing, trading, property development, leisure & entertainment and food services.

-Dato' Lim is currently the Managing Director of AbleGroup Berhad.
+Dato' Lim is currently the Managing Director of AbleGroup Berhad, a public listed company and director of the following public companies:-